scheideman/CarND-Behaviour-Cloning-Project/README.md

 ...
 model.add(Lambda(normalize_image,input_shape=(64,64,3)))
 ```
-- Normalizing the images with a keras layer means you don't have to worry about normalization images when testing the model
+- Normalizing the images with a keras layer means you don't have to worry about normalizing images when testing the model
 later

 #### Cropping:
 - The top 50 pixels are cropped to remove the horizon from the image, and the bottom 25 pixels are cropped to remove
 the car hood from the image.
 Since the horizon and hood don't help the car drive they were removed.
-Cropping made the car not wondering as much.
+Cropping made the car not wander as much.
 - model.py, line 58:
 ``` python
 image = image[50:(image.shape[0]-25), 0:image.shape[1]]
 ```
 ![Alt text](https://github.com/scheideman/CarND-Behaviour-Cloning-Project/blob/master/examples/cropped.jpg?raw=true "Cropped Image")

 - The images were also resized to 64X64X3.
-This number was chosen since after cropping the height was already 65, so I also reduced the width to increase training time.
+This number was chosen since after cropping the height was already 65, so I also reduced the width to decrease training time.
 This seemed to have no negative affect on the learned model.

 ![Alt text](https://github.com/scheideman/CarND-Behaviour-Cloning-Project/blob/master/examples/resized.jpg?raw=true)